The Blank Slate Internet

 heuristically as semantic frameworks.
 The

-upper level is a set of categories, whose definition is a consequence of prior
+upper level is a set of categories, whose definition is a consequence

 description of how things evolve.
 Situational parsers measure the lower